What to Know About Jimmy Carter’s National Funeral Service

 During Carter’s years in the military, the couple had three sons: John William, born in 1947 and known as Jack; James Earl Carter III, born in 1950 and known as Chip; and Donnel Jeffrey, born in 1952 and who goes by Jeff.
 Later, they had a daughter, Amy, born in 1967.
 Still a child when her father was elected president, Amy grew up somewhat in the national spotlight unlike her brothers.

-Jimmy also has 11 grandchildren and 14 great-grandchildren.
+Jimmy also had 11 grandchildren and 14 great-grandchildren.
 In 2015, the Carters’ 28-year-old grandson Jeremy (from their son Jeff) died of a heart attack.

 Books and Personal Life

-A prolific writer, Carter has authored 32 books in his lifetime, all but one of which were published after his presidency.
+A prolific writer, Carter authored 32 books, all but one of which were published after his presidency.
 He wrote several memoirs, including A Full Life: Reflections at Ninety (2015); issue-based nonfiction works such as Palestine Peace Not Apartheid (2006) and A Call to Action: Women, Religion, Violence, and Power (2014); a book of poetry, Always a Reckoning, and other Poems (1995); and a historical fiction novel, The Hornet’s Nest (2003), about the Revolutionary War.
 His daughter, Amy, illustrated his children’s book, The Little Baby Snoogle-Fleejer (1996), that Carter based on a story he used to tell his kids.
-His most recent book, Faith: A Journey for All was published in 2018 and reflects on the importance of spirituality in his own life and its influence in shaping American history.
+His last book, Faith: A Journey for All was published in 2018 and reflects on the importance of spirituality in his own life and its influence in shaping American history.

 On August 12, 2015, Carter underwent surgery to remove a mass from his liver.
 Eight days later, the 90-year-old announced he was diagnosed with cancer that had spread to other parts of his body.
 On August 20, Carter held a news conference in which he said doctors had found four “very small spots” of melanoma on his brain.
 After undergoing a treatment regime that included targeted radiation, the former president announced he was cancer-free during one of his Sunday school lessons in early December 2015.